 A junction box will support your fully assembled fan, however, it is important to understand that it can also exert additional forces causing the support to fail if it is not upgraded in due time.
 When replacing light fixtures with fans, make sure the junction box is good enough to keep the fan in place.

 When fan blades are misaligned from one another, they are bound to cause this defect.
 This can be dangerous if the fan continues to operate in this state.
-The problem can be as a result of the following differences.
+The problem can be a result of the following differences.

 - Size and weight of individual blades